vishvAsa/AgamaH/hinduism/branches/shaivaH/trikam/tantrasAraH.md

 After attaining oneness of consciousness, the teacher abides in the body of the disciple from his toes to the top of his head, and having absorbed the consciousness of the disciple's body, the teacher rests, along with the disciple, in the ocean of bliss, which is in essence the wealth of freedom.
 The teacher merges along with him into the Lord, resplendent with icchā, jñāna, and kriya.
 Thus, the disciple becomes non-different from the Lord.
 If the disciple is desirous of bhoga, the teacher unites him with that par ticular principle.
 Finally, the teacher bestows on him a pure body for performing deeds in mundane life.

-#### Chapter Fifteen
+#### 15
 This chapter describes the initiation given to a dying person.
 The recipient of such a dikṣā is a person who has been suffering from an incurable disease.
 The teacher, after making nyāsa of all the adhvas in him and purifying them one after the other, performs a nyāsa called marmakartani, by which he severs all the delicate

 42 TANTRASĀRA

 joints and brings his consciousness to brahmarandhra.
 For the purpose of unification (yojana), he then offers the final oblation into the fire.
 Thus, the disciple becomes one with Parāmaśiva.

-#### Chapter Sixteen
+#### 16
 In this chapter, the author describes the method of initiation that is given to those who are dead and who are not present during the procedure.
 For the purpose of bestowing it on the departed soul, the teacher brings nearby a device known as mahājāla prayoga, the application of a large net.
 To the person who is absent but not dead, this procedure is not followed..

-#### Chapter Seventeen
+#### 17
 This chapter gives the procedure known as lingoddhāra; it simply means “rescuing a person from a fallen state."
 It is performed for one who has gone away from the right track by receiving initia tion from persons belonging to other systems, such as Vaisnava, Bauddha, and other lower Saiva schools.
 However, the teacher will grant this type of initiation only when he becomes convinced that Śaktipāta has definitely occurred in a prospective disciple.

 According to the author, the Trika is the superior system, for all the other śāstras, as preached by Kapila and others, lead the seeker to attain release from prakrti, but they do not help him attain release from māyā.
 On the other hand, Saivāgamas, as expounded by the Trika, lead everybody to the ultimate immediately.

-#### Chapter Eighteen
+#### 18
 In this chapter the method of abhiseka is described.
-Abhiseka is given both to putraka and acārya types of disciples, provided they have received the sabija form of initiation.
-The term sabija means “with seed," but it really signifies that this form of initiation is given to those who are competent enough to follow certain strict
+Abhiseka is given both to putraka and acārya types of disciples, provided they have received the sabīja form of initiation.
+The term sabīja means “with seed," but it really signifies that this form of initiation is given to those who are competent enough to follow certain strict rules of conduct during their lifetime.
+On the other hand, the nir bīja form of initiation is given to old and decrepit persons who are less assiduous and therefore unable to follow strict codes of con duct as enjoined by the holy text.

-INTRODUCTION 43

-rules of conduct during their lifetime.
-On the other hand, the nir bija form of initiation is given to old and decrepit persons who are less assiduous and therefore unable to follow strict codes of con duct as enjoined by the holy text.

 Abhiseka is restrictive in the sense that not everybody is con sidered competent enough to receive it.
 In particular, acāryābhi ṣeka is given to those who, after receiving initiation, have attained proficiency in āgamic knowledge; those who have restraint over their body, mind, and speech; those who follow the duties as